 Cookie-based caching works in conjunction with the cookies you have defined at your origin server.
-For example, if a custom cookie is defined on your origin server you can check this by opening up Chrome dev tools, navigating to the Network tab, selecting an asset which is associated with said cookie, and scrolling down to "Request Headers".
+For example, if a custom cookie is defined on your origin server you can check this by opening up Chrome DevTools, navigating to the Network panel, selecting an asset which is associated with said cookie, and scrolling down to "Request Headers".

-In the example above, we’re defining the cookie variable “language” for a website that offers its content in multiple languages to visitors.
+language could be done for a website that offers content in multiple languages to visitors.
 Setting this variable will tell the CDN to cache the resources required to load the web page based on the value of the cookie.

 With the use of this feature, a separate cache entry will be stored based on the cookie value.
-However, the downside to this is that it will lower your cache hit percentage (CHP) since the CDN will be required to check the origin if the cookie value differs, therefore resulting in a MISS every time this occurs.
+However, the downside to this is that it will lower your cache hit ratio (CHR) since the CDN will be required to check the origin if the cookie value differs, therefore resulting in a MISS every time this occurs.